Absentee Voting > Information & Eligibility

 Absentee voting begins THE DAY AFTER THE CLOSE OF REGISTRATION for any given election.
 (This is typically 29 days before the election, but could possibly be 28 days if a holiday pushes back the voter registration deadline).

 Once absentee ballots are available for voting, any voter may receive and return an absentee ballot in person at the county Board of Elections office, or receive and return the absentee ballot by U.S. Mail.
 Absentee ballots must either be postmarked by the day before the election, or delivered in person to the Board of Elections by 7:30 p.m. on Election Day.

 Can I vote “early” in person?

 In Person Absentee “Early” Voting is available at our offices at 200 Vanover Street, Wooster.
 Please see the current election information on our home page for a link to the current schedule.
-Voting in person absentee is essentially the same as when you vote on election day with the exception that there is a short form to complete with name, address, identifier, party preference (if a Primary Election), and signature.
+While voting early in person is a form of absentee voting, the process is essentially the same as when you vote on election day, with the same identification requirements.

 Who is eligible to vote by absentee ballot?